prasunparijat/weatherapp/README.md

 # - Key takeaways :

 1. Use native-wind - tailwindcss utility for the react-native
-2. Environment variables in react native are auto imported by expo if they have the `EXPO_PUBLIC_[KEY_NAME]` as the key in the `.env` file. and can be extracted via `process.end.EXPO_PUBLIC_[KEY_NAME]` - acceessible in all JS parts of the program but not in the native part.
+2. Environment variables in react native are auto imported by expo if they have the `EXPO_PUBLIC_[KEY_NAME]` as the key in the `.env` file. and can be extracted via `process.env.EXPO_PUBLIC_[KEY_NAME]` - acceessible in all JS parts of the program but not in the native part.
 3. dotenv does not directly work like in case of nodejs - as here HERMES is used under the hood and - two other trivial ways.
 1. react-native-dotenv -- js functions only 2. react-native-config accessible in both js and native parts of the code.
 4. debounce -- from lodash implemented to throttle API calls while searching
 5. react-native-async-storage -- to save the last state of the app and show that when the user reloads the app anytime.